 Training is perhaps the most important activity for the 1980's and beyond.
-Courses at CEPIS will be reduced from about 100 held annually in the past to 20 in 1982, the latter being focused on training national trainers.
+Courses at CEPIS in 1982 will focus on training national trainers.
 This strategy is designed to achieve the multiplier effect necessary to stimulate and assist national training programs in planning and developing sufficient technical and non-technical staffs by 1990.